Centre for International Policy Studies and the Canadian International Council present

 Canada has long benefited from a relatively benign international setting, with few direct threats to its security, privileged access to the world’s largest and richest market, and international rules and institutions that sustained a relatively open and stable world order.
 We can no longer take those conditions for granted, nor should we expect a return to “normal” when the COVID-19 crisis passes.
 What foreign policy challenges will Canada face in a post-pandemic world – and how should we prepare for them now?

 Roland Paris is a professor of public and international affairs at the University of Ottawa, founder of the Centre for International Policy Studies, and research associate at Chatham House.
-He has held several positions in the Canadian government, including senior advisor on global affairs and defence to the Prime Minister.
+He has held several positions in the Canadian government, including senior advisor on global affairs and defense to the Prime Minister.

 Michael Petrou is the editor-in-chief of Open Canada, a digital magazine about Canada’s place in the world published by the Canadian International Council.
 Petrou is a historian and veteran foreign correspondent who has reported from across the Middle East, Europe and Central Asia.